Improving life in poor communities

 Transformative Waqf-funded project

 Altogether, 17 broken hand pumps and boreholes were repaired and improved.
 Local people got a training to operate and repair them.
 Water management committees, made up of local men and women to look after them.
 Moreover, they were equipped with training and tools.
-The committees ensure the facilities are maintained, Thus, they continue to provide safe water into the future.
+The committees ensure the facilities are maintained.
+Thus, they continue to provide safe water into the future.

 In addition, we trained 17 community hygiene promoters.
 Thus, each of them led a team of over a dozen local people to tackle diseases linked to water.
 As well as conducting home visits.
 The teams held focus groups and 35 public sessions – all educating local people to better protect themselves from disease by keeping their surroundings clean and adopting good water, food and personal hygiene habits.
-Families also learned how to conserve water at home.
+Furthermore families learned how to conserve water at home.

 Boreholes and hand pumps now serve 17 villages in rural Chad.

 “We thank Islamic Relief for its support for our villages”

 Living in Chad’s Sila region without access to safe water meant hardship and suffering for Halimé Ibrahim and her family.

 Halimé Ibrahim’ Story

 Halimé Ibrahim fetches clean water from a water facility funded by Islamic Relief Waqf.

 “We lived difficult moments, We suffered enormously,” said Halimé, 22, explaining that the water upon which her household relied was dirty and hard to get.
 “We got sick and needed hospital treatment.”